Self-Evidence

-The term aperception is used to designate this form of knowledge as produced by a conscious perception, and accompanied by reflection.
-Knowledge by aperception is opposed to knowledge by inference, and therefore to knowledge acquired through argumentation, which is a kind of inference.
-Three kinds of aperception, that is to say three main sources of evidence, can be identified and distinguished form one another:
+Knowledge by apperception is opposed to knowledge by inference, and thus to knowledge acquired by argumentation, which is a kind of inference.
+Three types of apperception, that is to say three main sources of evidence, can be identified and distinguished from each other:

 — Self-evidence as the fruit of the divine revelation of a transcendental reality.

-— Perceptual self-evidence of sense data.
+Perceptual self-evidence of sensory data.

-1. Dogma: Revelation as a source of certainty
+1. Dogma: Revelation as a Source of Certainty

-Believers consider the revelation gathered in the sacred books as a source of certainty.
-This revelation, which took place in the sacred time of the origins, can be renewed by a particular revelation, such as that which Blaise Pascal has described in what is now called his Memorial, producing an immediate and absolute “certitude”:
+Believers consider the revelation contained in the sacred books to be the best source of certainty.
+This revelation, which took place in the sacred time of the origins, can be renewed by a special revelation.

 The year of grace 1654,

-Monday, 23 November, feast of St. Clement, pope and martyr, and others in the martyrology.
+Monday, 23 November, Feast of St. Clement, Pope and Martyr, and others in the Martyrology.

 Vigil of St. Chrysogonus, martyr, and others.

-From about half past ten at night until about half past midnight,
+From about half past ten in the evening to about half past midnight,

 FIRE.